ECEC 1101 - Growth and Development of the Young Child

 Students likely to succeed in this course tend to be highly responsible, self-motivated, and self-disciplined.
 Successful students complete assignments without due date reminders, have no problems asking questions and getting clarifications, and feel comfortable communicating online.

-If you have never before enrolled in an online course, visit the COD web site, Succeeding in Internet Courses, to determine if this method of study will work for you.
+If you have never before enrolled in an online course, visit the COD website.
 The Self Assessment Surveys will also guide you in your decision.
-Finally, Frequently Asked Questions will provide answers to basic questions about online classes, including hardware and software requirements.

 Want to know more?